nickyiliwang0000/h/html/marking-up-content-with-html-elements.md

 ### Semantic elements
-Before HTML5, a group of HTML elements could be wrapped in div with an id or a class which was targeted to style that content.
-This can lead to confusion on a page because it can be difficult to tell which element does what. **Semantics elements**, introduced in HTML5, are used to define the role some content plays on a website.
-They don't have default styling and exist to help developers (and browsers) understand their code better.
+Before HTML5, a group of HTML elements could be wrapped in `<div>` with an `id` or a `class` which was targeted to style that content.
+This can lead to confusion on a page because it can be difficult to tell which element does what. **Semantic elements**, introduced in HTML5, are used to define the role some content plays on a website.
+They don't have default styling and exist to help developers (and browsers) understand the code better.

 `header` : Defines the header of a page or a section.
 It often contains the title of a page, and a tagline/subtitle.